knative/docs/docs/snippets/quickstart-install.md

 - The [Kubernetes CLI (`kubectl`)](https://kubernetes.io/docs/tasks/tools/install-kubectl){target=_blank}
 to run commands against Kubernetes clusters.
 You can use `kubectl` to deploy applications, inspect and manage cluster resources, and view logs.
-- The Knative CLI (`kn`) v0.25 or later.
+- The Knative CLI (`kn`).
 For instructions, see the next section.
+- You need minimum of 3&nbsp;CPUs and 3&nbsp;GB of RAM available for the cluster to be created.

 ### Install the Knative CLI